Biden nominee for land agency touted husband's suggestion to let houses caught in forest fires 'burn'

 BIDEN NOMINEE CALLED FOR POPULATION CONTROL TO PROTECT ENVIRONMENT: ‘WE MUST BREED FEWER CONSUMING HUMANS’

-Additionally, Stone-Manning's husband wrote in the piece that people saying the Forest Service — which is also under the purview of BLM — need to douse wildfires are "missing an unavoidable truth" in that "it doesn’t matter."
+Additionally, Stone-Manning's husband wrote in the piece that people saying the Forest Service need to douse wildfires are "missing an unavoidable truth" in that "it doesn’t matter."

 "Put them out this year, and they will burn the next, hotter and angrier," Manning wrote.